Thumbnail image

 Phase the Implementation Roadmap

-Post-validation, we’ll partner with PMs and devs to build a roadmap, starting with an MVP focused on trust.
-First-phase priorities include transparent data handling and privacy tools.
+Pending the CTO’s decision on whether we’ll build a custom model, I’ll collaborate with developers later in the semester to shape a product roadmap, starting with an MVP focused on trust and usability.
+Early priorities will likely include transparent data handling and privacy tools.